 This was originally called ‘Enchant Ring of the Anziques.’

-*Merciful Handlers might have any future victims hear a thousand whispered voices scream dire warnings before they put on the ring (0/1D4 SAN from unnatural).
+*Merciful Handlers might have any future victims hear the voice of the sacrifice used to create the ring scream dire warnings before they put it on (0/1D4

 Wrath of Sekhmet